UBC-Thunderbots/Software/docs/getting-started.md

 It is possible to run Thunderloop without having a fully-working robot.
 Using this mode is useful when testing features that don't require the power board or motors.

 1. To run Thunderloop locally on your computer
-    1. Create a TOML configuration file in home directory with the following content (replace values as needed):
+    1. Create a TOML configuration file in the opt/tbotspython directory with the following content (replace values as needed):
         ```toml
         robot_id = "1"
         channel_id = "0"